 What kid does not love tractors?
 While I may be a Minnesota native, my parents grew up in Waterloo.
 That meant that most holidays and weekends, we would take the trek down to Waterloo often.
-In all of my years going there, I have never seen the John Deere Factory.
+In all of my years going there, I have never seen the John Deere Tractor Museum in Waterloo Iowa.
 How can a person have visited there for almost 30 years without once passing by the place!
-Now that I’m making the same trek with my kids there, I figured we had to check the John Deere Museum out.
+Now that I’m making the same trek with my kids there, I figured we had to check the John Deere Tractor Museum out.

-This weekend they had Santa out front for the kids to get pictures.
-After saying a quick Hi, we got our free coloring book and went into the museum.
+This weekend they had Santa for the kids to get free pictures with.
+After saying a quick “Hi”, we got our free coloring book and went into the museum.
 It costs $8 for adults to get in and kids were free.
 All and all, pretty inexpensive for a family.

 The museum features a lot about the tractors history in a way that I’ve never scene before.
 Similar to my experience at the Duluth Train Station, we got to see how they build their legacy.
 As a city girl, getting to see some of the historic machines up close and personal is a real treat.
 It goes way beyond the Tractors.
 They also had fire trucks and other machinery.

 They have a short video playing about the history of John Deere.
 After that you wander back through the history of the company, starting with some of the first plows they made.
 Most of the displays were labeled with ‘do not touch’ signs.
 You would think that it would make things challenging with kids, but they had a lot of interactive things to keep them entertained.